BrentKellmer/amazon-polly-developer-guide/doc_source/faq-developer.md

 **Q: When I try to synthesize text from a source containing International Phonetic Alphabet \(IPA\) symbols, Amazon Polly doesn't recognize them and even tries to pronounce some of them\.
 How do I fix this?**

 Amazon Polly does not recognize IPA symbols unless SSML \(Speech Synthesis Markup Language\) is used to delineate it\.
 However, since small sections of IPA symbols usually indicate a pronunciation guide for a reader, in many cases, this section can be safely removed from the input text by simple deletion\.
 You can also use a lexicon to change the way this is rendered by Amazon Polly\.
-For more information, see [Using SSML](ssml.md) and [Managing Lexicons](managing-lexicons.md)\.
+For more information, see [Generating Speech from SSML Documents](ssml.md) and [Managing Lexicons](managing-lexicons.md)\.

-## Voices<a name="faqs-voices"></a>

-**Q: How can I listen to a voice to see if I want to use it?**

-You can listen to any voice supported by Amazon Polly by synthesizing a short text through the Amazon Polly console or by using the `synthesize-speech` API with the AWS CLI\.
-You can select any supported voice in the console and listen to the voice by running a sample text\.
-For more information, see [Exercise 1: Synthesizing Speech Quick Start \(Console\)](getting-started-console.md#quick-start-text-to-speech)\.
-In the AWS CLI, you can use the `voice-id` of the voice you want to hear when you run the `synthesize-speech` API\.
-For more information, see [Step 3\.2: Getting Started Exercise Using the AWS CLI](get-started-cli-exercise.md)\.

-**Q: How long will the voices be available?
-If I choose a voice for my application now, will it still be available in five years?**

-To ensure continuous support for customers, we don't plan to retire any voices\.
-This applies to both currently available and future voices\.

 ## Data Security and Confidentiality<a name="faqs-security"></a>

+**Q: Can I opt out of request logging with request APIs?**

+Yes, you can request that by contacting [AWS Support](https://aws.amazon.com/contact-us/?nc2=h_l2_su)\.

 **Q: Can I choose to mask certain data fields so that they are not stored?\(For instance, if I convert text with some sensitive data, but don't want it stored on the AWS systems, can I mask it?**